Basic Emergency Kit

 Activities for Children Like Books, Puzzles or Toys

-Absolutely, this will help keep your children calm and entertained while you enact you’re emergency plan.
+Activities will help keep your children calm and entertained while you enact you’re emergency plan.

 Prescription Medications, Medical Equipment